After running an initial OKR setting session, but before teams start checking in, it’s important to refine & align those early OKRs.

 Invite as many colleagues as you can, certainly the members of each team but you can invite others as well.
 Participants don’t have to have OKRs displayed in order to offer valuable feedback!
 Everyone can be a critic.

 Invite participants to wander around the room and take a look at each poster, stopping to chat with others along the way.
+Online this can mean letting people hop in and out of breakout rooms as they like.

 When everyone has had a chance to look briefly at all the posters, ask them to go and stand in front of the one which they find most “stimulating”.
 Perhaps it makes them excited, giddy, anxious, furious.
 Whatever emotions it elicits, tell them to go stand by it.
 They’re “voting with their feet”.
+When doing this online, use dot-voting to identify the most interesting OKR sets

 Look around the room.
 Starting with the largest cluster of people, ask them why they’ve paused here.
 What are they responding to?
 How have they interpreted this poster?
 What does it mean to them?